cakephp/docs/en/views.rst

 variable::

     // inside /src/Template/Element/helpbox.ctp
-    echo $helptext; //outputs "Oh, this text is very helpful."
+    echo $helptext; // outputs "Oh, this text is very helpful."

 The :php:meth:`View::element()` method also supports options for the element.
 The options supported are 'cache' and 'callbacks'.
 An example::